vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

     temperature is less than 0 degrees Celsius, I shouldn't be doing this exercise!

+* Starting 2024-07-15, I am increasing the baseline threshold to 23 seconds, as I pretty consistently exceed 23 seconds on the first try nowadays.
+The new logic is:

+  * Baseline of 23 seconds

+  * If I am doing the exercise after I return from jogging, no adjustment (23 seconds remains the target)

+  * If I am doing the exercise without jogging or similar warmup, then temperature-based adjustment as follows.
+If the temperature is 20 degrees Celsius or higher, no adjustment.
+If the temperature is greater than -3 degrees Celsius and less than 20 degrees Celsius, then 3 + the temperature rounded down in degrees Celsius.
+If the temperature is less than -3 degrees Celsius, I shouldn't be doing this exercise!

 ### How the threshold duration is used

 If I don't clear the threshold duration on my first attempt, I